wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 Protobuf provides no security, privacy, integrity, or compression services: clients or servers for which this is a concern should avail themselves of solutions that provide such capabilities (e.g. {{RFC8446}}).
 Implementations should be careful when processing Protobuf like any binary format: a malformed request to a protobuf server could be crafted to, for example, allocate a very large amount of memory, potentially impacting other operations on that server.

 In order to safely use Protobuf serializations on the web, it is important to ensure that they cannot be interpreted as another document type, such as JavaScript.
 For this reason, binary protobuf serializations should always be a wrapped in a Base64 Content-Transfer-Encoding according to {{RFC1341}}.
 Further, when using JSON serializations it is important that it is clear to browsers that content is pure JSON, so that they can inhibit Cross-Site Script Inclusion or side-channel attacks using techniques such as Cross-Origin Read Blocking ({{CROSS-ORIGIN-READ-BLOCKING}}).
 Per {{RFC6839}}, this can be indicated by a `+json` subtype suffix (see also {{MIME-SNIFF}}); so when serializing Protobuf to JSON, users MUST use the `application/protobuf+json` MIME type.
+Further, `charset` can provide some protection against content sniffing attacks so users should specify it for all JSON encodings.

+In the {{PROTO-ANY}} type there is technically a link, which was intended to be dereferenced to obtain schemas for a given type; however this is not supported by widely used Protobuf implementations.

 # IANA Considerations {#iana}

-(For Rob: Add any required/optional parameters in both of the next two sections, plus any other relevant discussion.)
+This document requests the registration of `application/protobuf` and `application/protobuf+json` as media types for Protobuf, and the notation of `application/x-protobuf`, `application/x-protobuffer`, and `application/x-protobuf+json` as deprecated aliases:

-## Registration for "application/protobuf" Media Type
+## Registration for the "application/protobuf" Media Type

-Type name: application
+Type name:

+: application

-Subtype name: protobuf
+Subtype name:

+: protobuf

-Required parameters: N/A
+Required parameters:

+: none

-Optional parameters: N/A
+Optional parameters:

+: encoding, which indicates the type of Protobuf encoding and is "binary" by default for application/protobuf, indicating the format described in {{PROTOBUF-BINARY-WIRE-SPEC}}.
+Clients MUST reject json encodings without `+json` and MUST reject unknown encodings.
+At the time of writing, no other encoding can be used for application/protobuf+json so this parameter is for extensibility.
+: version, which indicates the version of the encoding specification.
+Clients MUST reject unknown version settings.
+At the time of writing, no protobuf encodings are versioned so this parameter is for extensibility.

 Encoding considerations: binary